How to optimize SEO with Frontastic

 All images that you use are hosted by an integrated CDN, so you'll also get a fast picture load in the best quality which again helps with your SEO.

-There are also some things you can optimize yourself, both within Backstage and the Catwalk.
+There are also some things you can optimize yourself, both within the Frontastic Editor and the Catwalk.

 TIP: You can also change this within Catwalk, see this article to find out how